WHAT IS AN “EXTERNSHIP”?

 For JD students, no more than 30 of the 83 points of law school credit required for graduation may represent either externship, clinical, or other courses related to legal training.
 All credits earned from taking an externship will count against this cap.
 In addition, at least 64 of the 83 credits must be for regularly scheduled class sessions.
 The fieldwork credits for the field placement will count against the 19 credit cap.
 Students who have taken clinics or other externships or who have received credit for supervised research, law review, moot court or other nonresidential classroom activities (or plan to do so following an externship) should make sure that they will have the necessary credits to graduate.
 It is strongly suggested that, before applying for an externship, students consult Rule 1.1.3 of the Columbia Law School Rules for the JD Degree and meet with an academic advisor in the Dean of Students Office.

-All credits earned through externships, including both the fieldwork and the seminar portions, will count toward the 24 credits LL.M. students need to graduate and toward the 24 qualifying credits certain LL.M.s need to take the New York Bar Exam.
+All credits earned through externships, including both the fieldwork and the seminar portions, will count toward the 24 credits LL.M. students need to graduate.
+At this time, only the credits earned through the seminar portion of an externship will count toward the 24 qualifying credits certain LL.M.s need to take the New York Bar Exam.
+The fieldwork credits will not count toward the 24 qualifying credits for the New York State Bar Exam.

 CAN I APPLY TO MORE THAN ONE EXTERNSHIP?